Business name: Webtalk

 For those of you who already have a contact who might have invited you to join, then you don’t have to worry.

-But if you’re new and you’ve stumbled into WebTalk from somewhere and somehow got interested to join, you would have to waste time to look for other members to vouch for you which would make you look petty.
+But if you’re new and you’ve stumbled into WebTalk from somewhere and somehow got interested to join, you would have to waste time looking for other members to vouch for you which would make you look petty.

 Imagine making an announcement, “Hi everyone!
 I would like to join WebTalk, can someone please give me their link?”